 - 3/4 ANGLE

-It’s important to experiment with different ways of viewing your drink images so you can create a variety of images.
-It can be challenging at first, because different perspectives require you to think differently about the composition and the lighting.
+It’s important to experiment with different ways of viewing your drink images so you can create a variety for your portfolio.
+Different perspectives require you to think differently about the composition and the lighting.
 But, showing off a variety will enhance your skills behind the camera and make your portfolio stand out to potential clients.

 Lighting